GrapheneOS/hardened_malloc/KERNEL_FEATURE_WISHLIST.md

     * also needed by jemalloc for different reasons
     * not needed if the kernel gets first class support for arbitrarily sized guard pages and a virtual memory quarantine feature
+    * `MREMAP_DONTUNMAP` is now available but doesn't support expanding the mapping which may be an issue due to VMA merging being unreliable

 Fairly infeasible to land but could reduce overhead and extend coverage of security features to other code directly using mmap: